VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 }
 ```

-Now, when you run the application, the text **"Some text"** should remain visible on the screen at position *(50, 50)*.
+Now, when you run the application, the text **"Entities:"** should remain visible on the screen at position *(50, 50)*.
 This gives us some basic screen output! 📺 But since this output is more suited for debugging, let’s explore adding more polished UI elements.

+{% include _alert.html type:'info' title: "Seeing a different number of entities than expected on the screen?
+Debug the <code>Update()</code>  and find out why is that 😯." %}

 ### Adding UI Elements